flyteorg/flyte/cookbook_se/recipes/README.rst

 ``Working with Hosted Flyte Service`` is an independent section and can be used with any of the difficulty level sections.

+Please see additional information in the [GitHub Readme](https://github.com/lyft/flytesnacks/tree/master/cookbook_se) as well.